apostrophecms/apostrophe-documentation/tutorials/getting-started/reusable-content-with-pieces.md

 You'll see people with *either* job.

+{% hint style="info" %}
-> If you want to be more restrictive and only display results that have *all* of the specified values, just add `And` to the filter name.
-As before, you can do this with `_` for `_id`, or without for `slug`.
-For instance, `_jobsAnd` expects ids, while `jobsAnd` expects slugs.
+If you want to be more restrictive and only display results that have *all* of the specified values, add `And` to the filter name&mdash;in both the `piecesFilters` array (in the module's `index.js`) and the template references.
+As before, you can do this with `_` for `_id`, or without for `slug`.For instance, `_jobsAnd` expects ids, while `jobsAnd` expects slugs.

 However, **keep in mind this usually is very frustrating for users because they will rarely get any matches.** We recommend the default "or" behavior.
+{% endhint %}

 Here's how to build query strings that contain arrays in your template: